7 Subway Tile Patterns to Transform Your Kitchen

-Subway tile remains one of the most popular and affordable backsplash options in many of our remodels.
-And while some might think the classic white tile is a bit understated, there are several ways to make it to shine.
-Here are 7 creative ways to elevate subway tile in your next kitchen remodel.
+Subway tile remains one of the most popular and affordable backsplash options in kitchen remodels.
+While the classic white rectangular tile might seem basic at first glance, there are numerous ways to transform this versatile material into a stunning design statement.
+Here are 7 creative approaches our design team has used to elevate subway tile in recent kitchen renovations.

 1. Extend the subway tile backsplash to the ceiling